 The technology scope of the demonstrators is being outlined by ETP4HPC initiative in their Strategic Research Agenda and is to be included in the EC LEIT-ICT 2018 calls.
-At project end, the EsDs will have a high Technical Readiness Level that will enable stable application production at reasonable scale.
+The goal is the successful integration of technology building blocks developed in previous EU-funded research and innovation actions.
+At project end, the Extreme-scale Demonstrators (EsD)s will have a high Technical Readiness Level that will enable stable application production at reasonable scale.